Quantile Markov Decision Process: Empirical Results

 \item \textbf{\textit{Rewards}}: Two types of rewards are accrued: an immediate reward and a terminal reward.
 The immediate reward ($R^I$) is measured as the quality-adjusted life years (QALYs) the patient experiences when transitioning from $S_t$ to $S_{t+1}$ ($S_t \in C, S_{t+1} \in \{C,D\}$).
 We assume that if death occurs (that is, the patient transitions to state $D$ in period $t+1$) its timing is uniformly distributed from $t$ to $t+1$; in this case, we halve the immediate reward associated with state $S_t$.
 The terminal reward ($R^E$) is the cumulative remaining lifetime QALYs for a patient who passes the terminal age ($Y_N$). \end{itemize}

 We instantiated the model for the case of HIV-infected women in the United States, aged 20 to 90 years old.
 We grouped CD4 count levels into 7 bins: 0-50, 50-100, 100-200, 200-300, 300-400, 400-500, $>$500 cells/mm$^3$.
 Lower CD4 counts indicate greater disease progression, with CD4 counts at the lowest levels typically corresponding to full-blown AIDS.
 Each time period represents half a year.
 Every six months a patient can choose to start ART immediately or delay for another six months.
-To obtain the cumulative QALYs after the terminal age ($R^E$), we performed a cohort simulation that utilized the same model parameters including transition probabilities and utilities (quality-of-life multipliers).
-Values for all model parameters are provided in Appendix B.
+To obtain the cumulative QALYs after the terminal age ($R^E$), we used a validated HIV natural history model \citep{zhong2020} and performed a cohort simulation that utilized the same model parameters including transition probabilities and utilities (quality-of-life multipliers).
+Values for all model parameters are provided in Appendix D.